smartdataHQ/cxs/README.md

 *   `README.md`: This file, providing an overview of the project.
 *   `VPN.md`: Documentation related to VPN setup using Tailscale.
-*   `apps/`: Contains the Kubernetes manifests (deployments, services, etc.) and Fleet configuration for all our applications (e.g., Context API, Context Suite, Quick Lookup components).
-Each application typically has a `base/` directory for common Kustomize configurations and an `overlays/` directory for environment-specific configurations (e.g., `production`, `staging`).
+*   `apps/`: Contains the Kubernetes manifests (deployments, services, etc.) and Fleet configuration for application solutions.
+Each solution typically has a `base/` directory for common Kustomize configurations and an `overlays/` directory for environment-specific configurations (e.g., `production`, `staging`).
 *   `authentication/`: Configuration related to authentication mechanisms, currently housing Tailscale setup via Fleet.
 *   `data/`: Contains configurations for our data stores and related services, such as ClickHouse, Kafka, Neo4j, PostgreSQL, Solr, and object storage mappings (e.g., `c00dbmappings` for S3).
 It also includes documentation and deployment files for these services.
 *   `db_restore/`: Scripts and configuration files related to database restore procedures.
 *   `monitoring/`: Configuration for our monitoring stack, including Grafana for dashboards and alerting, Loki for log aggregation, and Prometheus service monitors.
 *   `operators/`: Kubernetes operators that extend the functionality of our clusters, such as Cert-Manager for managing TLS certificates and OpenTelemetry (otel) for observability.
 *   `pipelines/`: Configuration for data pipelines and workflow automation tools like Apache Airflow and Apache NiFi.
+*   `FIRST_PRINCIPLES.md`: Core principles and directives that guide all technical decisions and implementations.

+## Environments: dev, staging, production

+We maintain three variants of the same tech stack with consistent patterns across environments.
+Development is optimized for Rancher Desktop, while staging and production follow hardened best practices.

+### dev (Rancher Desktop)
+- Target runtime: Rancher Desktop with containerd
+- Overlays: `overlays/dev` for each solution
+- Image policy: `imagePullPolicy: Never` for local images; tags like `dev-latest`
+- Scale: single replica, minimal resources
+- Access: port-forward by default; optional dev ingress using `*.localtest.me`
+- Secrets: create local K8s Secrets from `.env.local` (no secrets in git)

+### staging
+- Mirrors production topology at smaller scale
+- Image policy: immutable, pinned tags; `imagePullPolicy: Always`
+- TLS and ingress on staging subdomains
+- Uses Rancher-managed Secrets (ESO adoption planned)

+### production
+- Pinned, immutable image tags
+- Resource requests/limits and autoscaling
+- Readiness/liveness probes; PodSecurity, NetworkPolicies
+- Encrypted secrets, TLS everywhere, backups/restore procedures
+- Strict RBAC and change controls

+### Safety rails
+- Cluster labels: `env=dev|staging|production` and Fleet `targetCustomizations` ensure overlays deploy only to intended clusters
+- Protected branches and reviews required for staging/production changes

+Note: Root-level scripts are intended for dev on Rancher Desktop.
+Staging and production are applied by Fleet via environment overlays.

+## Refactor plan (2025): one solution at a time

+We are refactoring solutions incrementally to the tri-environment pattern.
+We will migrate one solution at a time, while keeping staging and production requirements in mind from the outset.

+High-level steps per solution:
+- Create/update `base/` to be environment-agnostic
+- Add `overlays/dev|staging|production` with appropriate scaling, tags, and policies
+- Extend `fleet.yaml` with `targetCustomizations` for env selectors
+- Provide `.env.example`, `deploy-dev.sh`, `test-connection.sh`, `cleanup-dev.sh`
+- Validate with Rancher Desktop (dev) and a staging cluster before promoting

 ## Development Environment and Contribution